sherifai/sherifai/README.md

 # About Me:
-Hi there, <br><br> Welcome to my github page.
-I am a chemist Specialized in chemometric modeling and expert in analytical instrumentation, with a proven track record in applying R and Python for spectral and spatial analysis.<br><br>Here is a link to my CV:  <br>
+Hi there, <br><br> I am a chemist specializing in chemometric modeling and analytical instrumentation.
+With extensive experience in applying R and Python for spectral and spatial analysis, I am passionate about leveraging data science to solve complex analytical challenges.
+I hold a Bachelor's degree in Chemistry and a Master's degree in Soil Science. <br><br>Here is a link to my CV:  <br>

 ## 🌐 Socials: